 SMD believes in the importance of cultivating diverse and inclusive teams to tackle strategic problems and maximize scientific impact.
 SMD is using a deliberate and measured approach to increase the inclusion, diversity, equity, and accessibility (IDEA) of its teams, both internal and external to NASA.
-Further, SMD is striving to develop a truly inclusive, equitable, and accessible environment through intentional efforts that increase internal dialogue, awareness, transparency, and introduce policies, and practices that further inclusion.
+Further, SMD is striving to develop a truly inclusive, equitable, and accessible environment through intentional efforts that increase internal dialogue, awareness, transparency, and introduce policies and practices that further inclusion.

-To this end, SMD is implementing an IDEA-specific strategy with key milestones, goals, and performance indicators.
+SMD launched an IDEA-specific strategy in February 2022 with key milestones, goals, and performance indicators.

 This strategy embeds principles of IDEA across the SMD portfolio (internal/external projects and activities), identifies priority areas of work, and provides clear measurable outcomes to track progress.
-SMD will continue to leverage internal, agency level, and external expertise in the community to co-create its IDEA strategy with diverse stakeholders.
-SMD's IDEA strategy is informed by agency-level DEIA strategic goals and developed in alignment with broader agency plans.
+SMD now is in the implementation phase, taking action in five key areas: diverse leadership and career growth, internal structures to support IDEA, inclusive culture and accessibility, diverse and inclusive science teams, and community engagement and inclusion.
+SMD will continue to leverage internal, agency level, and external expertise in the community to implement its IDEA strategy with a diverse group of stakeholders.
+SMD's IDEA strategy is informed by agency-level DEIA strategic goals and is aligned with broader agency plans.

 For the past several years, SMD has led an unprecedented series of initiatives to strengthen diversity and equity in the scientific community.
 For example, SMD now leads the federal scientific enterprise in its use of dual-anonymous peer review for research proposal evaluation.
 This approach has quantitatively strengthened equity in access to research funding since its inception in 2020.
-In 2021, NASA piloted the use of required inclusion plans with research proposals to ensure that NASA-sponsored research teams are positive and inclusive working environments.
-In 2022, SMD will launch a new Bridge program, a signature initiative designed to stimulate collaborative partnerships between Minority Serving Institutions, very high research activity (R1) universities, and NASA Centers.
+In 2021, NASA piloted the use of required inclusion plans with research proposals to ensure that NASA-sponsored research teams are positive and inclusive working environments and an Inclusion Plan Best Practices Workshop for proposers was held in November 2022.
+A resources site is now available for proposers with relevant citations to aide writers in developing inclusion plans and help teams integrate inclusive practices.
+SMD launched the Bridge program, a signature initiative designed to increase IDEA within the NASA workforce and the broader U.S. science and engineering communities.
+The program stimulates collaborative partnerships between Minority Serving Institutions, very high research activity (R1) universities, and NASA Centers.
+The Bridge Program established an organizing committee contributing to an initial community workshop in October of 2022 and expects to award ~\$5M per year to successful Bridge teams in 2023.
+SMD's science divisions are also championing IDEA within their respective disciplines, such as the Planetary Science Division's partnerships with historically excluded communities via the Here to Observe (H2O) program pilot including Clipper scientists and engineers with University of Puerto Rico and Dragonfly scientists and engineers with Virginia State University (both MSIs/HBCUs).

 SMD is taking a strategic approach to managing its workforce, strengthening recruitment practices, and identifying leadership development and mentoring opportunities as ways to grow an inclusive and more diverse and stronger organization.
-To strengthen SMD's internal IDEA efforts, numerous organizational structures are being implemented to increase collaboration and catalyze action through all facets of SMD.
-Such interventions include the chartering of the IDEA Working Group which serves as a centralized point for communicating IDEA-related challenges, advocates internally, and implements IDEA initiatives that span divisions.
-The IDEA Working Group is responsible for tangible inroads such as a monthly conversation series, broad strokes learning curriculum, mechanisms to elicit ongoing feedback from the workforce, and a job shadowing program for SMD staff to forge relationships and experiences across positions.
-The working group champions SMD-wide education efforts and adoption of inclusive language.
-IDEA advocates throughout SMD work in tandem to spearhead initiatives, projects, and specific goals within their portfolio.
+Numerous organizational structures support internal collaboration and catalyze action through all facets of SMD including a cross-cutting working group and division teams.
+The cross-cutting Working Group is responsible for tangible inroads such as a monthly conversation series, broad strokes learning curriculum, mechanisms to elicit ongoing feedback from the workforce, a job shadowing and mentoring program for SMD staff to forge relationships and experiences across positions.
+In 2023, SMD is expanding our internal efforts in partnership with the NASA Centers and continuing to examine our workplace environment to ensure psychological safety for all staff members.